Using words to create change

 The lockdown lowdown

-As travel is grounded worldwide for 2020, I am working on freelance writing projects, planning a second book on Ireland and seeking to transfer skills to the humanitarian and charity sector.
+As travel is grounded worldwide for 2020, I am working on freelance writing projects, planning a second book on Ireland and seeking to transfer skills to other sustainable and ethical sectors.
 This taps back into my original reasons for starting to write, which were to give voice to minorities particularly those striving to alleviate poverty through tourism, to highlight human rights abuses and to shout about sustainability.
 Please go to my contact page for any enquires about content creation or articles.